Skip to main content

 #

-To see the functionalities from this BSP, you can run the following code.
-You might need to change the configuration to add the button.
+If you want to try other functionality from this BSP, try running the following code.
+You may need to adjust the configuration and add a button.

 #include <stdio.h>